A candidate for Attorney General, State of Washington in the 2020 Washington General Election, Nov. 3

-Work experience: Law clerk for U.S. District Judge Frem Nielsen in Spokane and 8th Circuit Court of Appeals; attorney, Preston Gates Ellis.
+Work experience: Law clerk for U.S. District Judge Frem Nielsen in Spokane and 8th Circuit Court of Appeals; attorney at Preston Gates Ellis.